-2. Termination of office and removal of governors
+4. Termination of office and removal of governors

-- 2.1 A person holding office as a governor shall immediately cease to do so if: - 2.1.1 they resign by notice in writing to the Secretary - 2.1.2 they fail to attend three consecutive meetings, unless the other governors are satisfied that: - (a) the absences were due to reasonable causes; and - (b) they will be able to start attending meetings of the Council of Governors again within such a period as the other governors consider reasonable - 2.1.3 in the case of an elected governor, they cease to be a member of the constituency or class of the constituency by which they were elected - 2.1.4 in the case of an appointed Governor, the appointing organisation terminates the appointment - 2.1.5 they have refused without reasonable cause to undertake any training which the Council of Governors requires all governors to undertake - 2.1.6 they have failed to sign and deliver to the Secretary a statement in the form required by the Secretary confirming acceptance of the Code of Conduct for Governors - 2.1.7 they are removed from the Council of Governors under paragraph 2.2. - 2.2 The trust will implement a clear policy and fair process, agreed and adopted by the Council of Governors, for the removal of a Governor from the Council of Governors by a resolution approved by not less than three-quarters of the remaining governors present and voting on the grounds that: - 2.2.1 they have committed a serious breach of the code of conduct, - 2.2.2 they have acted in a manner detrimental to the interests of the trust, or - 2.2.3 the Council of Governors consider that it is not in the best interests of the trust for them to continue as a governor.
+- 4.1 A person holding office as a governor shall immediately cease to do so if: - 4.1.1 they resign by notice in writing to the Secretary (Director of Corporate Affairs) - 4.1.2 they fail to attend three consecutive meetings, unless the other governors are satisfied that: - (a) the absences were due to reasonable causes; and - (b) they will be able to start attending meetings of the Council of Governors again within such a period as the other governors consider reasonable - 4.1.3 in the case of an elected governor, they cease to be a member of the constituency or class of the constituency by which they were elected - 4.1.4 in the case of an appointed Governor, the appointing organisation terminates the appointment - 4.1.5 they have refused without reasonable cause to undertake any training which the Council of Governors requires all governors to undertake - 4.1.6 within one calendar month they have failed to sign and deliver to the Secretary (Director of Corporate Affairs) a statement in the form required by the Secretary (Director of Corporate Affairs) confirming acceptance of the Code of Conduct for Governors - 4.1.7 they are removed from the Council of Governors under paragraph 2.2. - 4.2 The trust will implement a clear policy and fair process, agreed and adopted by the Council of Governors, for the removal of a Governor from the Council of Governors by a resolution approved by not less than three-quarters of the remaining governors present and voting on the grounds that: - 4.2.1 they have committed a serious breach of the code of conduct, - 4.2.2 they have acted in a manner detrimental to the interests of the trust, or - 4.2.3 they have brought the trust into disrepute - 4.2.4 the Council of Governors consider that it is not in the best interests of the trust for them to continue as a governor.